AppointmentGuru/AppointmentGuru-Website/help/address-of-booking-page.md

 You'll find the address of your booking page on the Settings page of your AppointmentGuru account.

-If you'd like to change the address or use your own domain name, let us know!
-Contact us on <support@appointmentguru.co>.
+If you'd like to change the address or use your own domain name, [let us know](mailto:support@appointmentguru.co).

 ![Booking page settings](/help/images/booking-page/booking-page-settings.jpg)